AaronWhiteTech/ServiceNow/README.md

 ![servicenow ticket configuration](https://github.com/AaronWhiteTech/ServiceNow/assets/155200818/233a25fd-1cff-46ca-9735-cf4fd5472b37)

 - Got to incident create new to create ticket
+  The following ticket is an account lockout/password rest. sent via email. urgency is low. bussiness impact is low.
+  This ticket is assigned to the incident manager

 ![Resloved Ticket](https://github.com/AaronWhiteTech/ServiceNow/assets/155200818/8ab3a271-10ac-420a-ad92-75800cd96b48)